 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20495, 21345):

-NOTE 2—The STA can include both the QoS Control and the BSR Control subfield in the same frame.
-In this case it can set the Queue Size subfield of either field to a value of 255 or have both fields carry the same value in the Queue Size subfield.
+NOTE 2—The STA might include a BSR Control subfield in a QoS Data or QoS Null frame.
+In this case the Queue Size subfields in the QoS Control field and the BSR Control subfield might differ, andeither or both might be 255 to indicate unspecified or unknown buffer status report.
+The STA might include only the BSR Control subfield in a Management frame. (#20495, 21345)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20530, 21343):